mtdvlpr/API-2324/IDEAS.md

 - Web Push API and Badging API for notifications
 - Server Sent Events for a chatroom
 - Web Share API for sharing movies/series
-- Document Picture-in-Picture for video player
+- Picture-in-Picture API for video player
 - Web Speech API for voice search